radchukv/sTraitChange_Analyses/README.md

 - output_SEM_all: general outputs from the analyses based on structural equation models (SEMs);
 - output_forSEM_precip and output_forSEM_temp: the prepared datasets
-ready for running SEMs using, respectively precipitation and temperature as climate variables;
+ready for running SEMs using, respectively, precipitation and temperature as climate variables;
 - output_fSEM_precip and output_fSEM_temp: the output from the SEM
-analyses, that are used later on in meta-analyses, obtained, using respectively precipitation and temperature as climate variables;
+analyses, obtained, using, respectively, precipitation and temperature as climate variables.
+These outpus are used later on in meta-analyses;
 - output_fSEM_noDD_precip and output_fSEM_noDD_temp: the output from the
 SEM analyses conducted without population size included in SEM (sensitivity analyses: for details, see the manuscript).
-Some of these generated results are intermediate and are later used in meta-analyses.
-These results are obtained, using respectively precipitation and temperature as climate variable;
+Some of these results are intermediate and are later used in meta-analyses.
+These results are obtained, using, respectively, precipitation and temperature as climate variables;
 - output_all_noDD: general output from the analyses conducted when population size is not included in the SEM;
 - output_all: general output obtained from the complete workflow;
 - plots_ms: plots used in the manuscript;
 - tables: tables produced during the analyses;
-- scripts: all scripts used in the workflow (more details below).
+- scripts: all R scripts used in the workflow (more details below).

-## Scripts
+## Instructions for use

 The scripts are numbered in the logical order in which they are used in the analyses.
 The scripts pertaining to sliding window analyses will not run out of the box because relevant climate datasets could not be shared in the repo (due to its prohibitively big size).
-In order to run those scripts the user will have to download the climate data from the respective sources mentioned in Supplementary materials (Table S6) and place them in the respective directory on the path (./data).
+In order to run those scripts, the user will have to download the climate data from the respective sources mentioned in Supplementary materials (Table S7) and place them in the respective directory on the path (./data).

 Brief description of what each script does:
-- **1.1_DataPrep_Clim.R**: prepares climate data for sliding window analyses using `climwin` package.
+- **1.1_DataPrep_Clim.R**: prepares climate data for sliding window analyses using `climwin` package (will not run directly, see above!).
 - **1.2_DataPrep_Biol.R**: prepares biological data for sliding window analyses using `climwin` package.
 - **2_climwin.R**: performs sliding window analyses (will not run